Emanuel Hewlett

 Hewlett practiced law in Boston from 1877 to 1880, then moved to Washington, DC.
 In 1883, he was admitted to the United States Court of Claims and the United States Supreme Court bar.
 In 1890, Hewlett was appointed a justice of the peace for the District of Columbia.
 He was reappointed for a total of sixteen years of service.
 Justices of the peace presided over a "poor man's court," with jurisdiction limited to civil cases involving less than $300.00.
 Nevertheless, this was considered a prestigious appointment for a black attorney.

-In 1906, when the number of justices of the peace was reduced from ten to six, Hewlett was not reappointed by President Roosevelt.
+In 1906, when the number of justices of the peace was reduced from ten to six, President Roosevelt did not reappoint Hewlett.
 Some in the Black Press argued that this was a political decision at the highest level, involving lobbying by national black leader Booker T. Washington in favor of Washington's other black justice of the peace, Robert Terrell.
 Hewlett also fought against other manifestations of racial segregation as an attorney.

 He filed several cases challenging denials of access to public accommodations on his behalf and for black clients.
 In 1884, he sued a steamboat clerk in Washington Police Court after the clerk refused to provide him with the meal to which his ticket entitled him.
 The case was dismissed, with the judge explaining that Hewlett was technically correct, but the government had not "maintained the issue" of enforcing equal access.
 In 1889, Hewlett represented George L. Pryor, a black lawyer from Norfolk, Virginia, in a suit against the doorman at Harris' Bijou Theater in Washington who had seated Pryor and a companion at the back of the theater instead of in the seats they had purchased.

 In 1900, he was co-counsel in W.T.
 Ferguson's case against the management of the Grand Opera House.
-Hewlett used the courts to fight against bars and restaurants violating the Equal Services Acts of 1872 and 1873, local DC laws that barred racial discrimination in bars and restaurants, by refusing to serve black customers or trying to drive them away through tactics like ignoring or overcharging them.
+Hewlett used the courts to fight against bars and restaurants that violated the Equal Services Acts of 1872 and 1873, local DC laws that barred racial discrimination in bars and restaurants.
+Hewlett refused to serve black customers or tried to drive them away through tactics like ignoring or overcharging them.

 In 1887, he filed a complaint against the popular restaurant Harvey's Oyster House for denying him service.
 Harvey was fined $100 but appealed, and eventually, the case was dropped.
 He also pushed back against denial of service in 1907 by alerting the federal Marshall in charge of the District of Columbia city hall that a lunchroom in the building had refused to serve him and a black colleague.
 Although the Marshall, who had given the lunchroom operator free use of the space, informed her that discrimination was illegal, she closed the restaurant because her white patrons would not share a facility with blacks.